 Existing health and wellbeing offers are to be re-marketed to support with attracting colleagues from under-represented staff groups (from need assessment e.g. neurodiversity, ethnic minority).

-Similarly to the flexible working priority, this focus area was allocated to systems with the grant of £20,000 per system.
 It was widely acknowledged that health and wellbeing provisions needed remarketing and/or a new approach to bridge the gap between those staff groups which utilise support, and those staff groups which are renowned for not.
 Systems have approached this in a variety of ways including rebranding health and wellbeing support, travelling roadshows to different areas, as well as working with arts and heritage teams to celebrate staff group differences.